intentor/adic/README.md

 **Note 2**: there's no need to decorate constructors' parameteres with `Inject` attributes.

-**Note 3**: currently, injection identifiers are not supported on construtors.
+**Note 3**: currently, injection identifiers are not supported on constructors.
 However, <a href="#conditions">any conditions</a> (that are not identifiers) on types are also applied to the constructor parameters.

 ### <a id="member-injection"></a>Member injection